cirrusflyer275ds/ctx-eor-site/docs/benefits.md

 You don’t need to choose plans, negotiate rates, or figure out compliance — we’ve already done it:

 - Plans from **top-rated national carriers**
-- Fully managed by CTX-EOR
+- Fully managed by Hireway
 - No setup or admin burden for your team
 - Employees onboard through our digital portal